dushankw/rmit-usap-2016/PUPPET.md

 ```

 0. Put this on the master in `/etc/puppetlabs/code/environments/production/manifests/usaptest.pp`
+  0. In the real world, you would be writing the code on your local machine and committing it to git
+  1. Then a CI job or something similar would deploy it to the master
 1. Validate the file with `/usr/local/bin/puppet parser validate WHATEVER.pp`
 2. Let's apply this via the PE console (lecture demo)
   0. Log in and go to `Nodes` > `Classification`